 To use the Flat Rate packaging, you must ensure that your shipment fits inside the container and does not exceed the weight limit.
 Please note that the Large Flat Rate box can only hold up to 20 pounds, so if your package is heavier, you will need to use the retail pricing structure described below.

 When you ship using the Priority Mail International retail pricing rate, you’ll ship your items in your own box.
 The Priority Mail International retail pricing rate depends on the weight of your shipment, as well as the destination country.
 Oversized packages may be subject to a surcharge.
-Retail pricing starts at $30.75 to ship an item weighing one pound or less to Canada, and increases based on weight and distance.
+Retail pricing starts at $31.75 and up to ship an item weighing one pound or less to Canada, and increases based on weight and distance.

 To use Priority Mail International, prepare your letters, flats and packages as you would for domestic mail.
 This means that your return address—including the country—should go in the upper left corner, with the recipient’s address in the center.